tidymodels/infer/tests/testthat/_snaps/calculate.md

     Condition
       Error:
       !
 The infer team has not implemented test statistics for the supplied variable types.

+# two sample mean-type problems are working

+    Code
+      res_ <- calculate(gen_gss5a, stat = "diff in means")
+    Condition
+      Warning:
+      The statistic is based on a difference or ratio; by default, for difference-based statistics, the explanatory variable is subtracted in the order "no degree" - "degree", or divided in the order "no degree" / "degree" for ratio-based statistics.
+To specify this order yourself, supply `order = c("no degree", "degree")` to the calculate() function.

+---

+    Code
+      res_ <- calculate(gen_gss5a, stat = "t")
+    Condition
+      Warning:
+      The statistic is based on a difference or ratio; by default, for difference-based statistics, the explanatory variable is subtracted in the order "no degree" - "degree", or divided in the order "no degree" / "degree" for ratio-based statistics.
+To specify this order yourself, supply `order = c("no degree", "degree")` to the calculate() function.

 # properties of tibble passed-in are correct